Suspect confesses in German landmark right-wing trial | DW | 05.08.2020

 Stephan E., who describes himself as a prepper and was preparing for a "civil war," still does not see himself as a Nazi.
 But he apparently got caught up in the narrative described by H., who had spoken "over and over again" of the fact that the "Merkel government" wanted to take away the freedom of its citizens and wipe them out.

 At some point during the shooting exercises in the forest, H. stuck a portrait of Angela Merkel on the target, as well as a picture of Lübcke.
-Because: the district president was a "traitor to the people" and "stooge of Jewish interests."
+H. described the district president as a "traitor to the people" and a "stooge of Jewish interests."
 Lübcke was also someone "who, unlike Merkel, could be approached," H. is said to have said.
-Lübcke apparently died because he was an easy victim for the defendants.

 On the evening of the crime, Stephan E. met H. around 9.30 p.m. with a weapon in his pocket that H. had given him previously.
 The plan was to wait for Lübcke and confront him.
 At about 10:30 p.m. they arrived at the Lübcke family's house, then the two of them saw a person on the terrace and the glowing light of a smartphone.